oracle/python-oracledb/doc/src/user_guide/dataframes.rst

 - Arrow TIMESTAMPs will not have timezone data.

-- For Oracle Database DATE types, the Arrow TIMESTAMP will have a time unit of "seconds".
+- For Oracle Database DATE columns, the Arrow TIMESTAMP will have a time unit of "seconds".

 - For Oracle Database TIMESTAMP types, the Arrow TIMESTAMP time unit depends on the Oracle type's fractional precision as shown in the table below: